 All longitudinal and transverse measurements used to establish superstructure tonnage are terminated at the line of the normal framing.
-The tonnage of all structures on each level on or above the uppermost complete deck (or shelter deck, if applicable) is calculated separately as follows: This method applies to structures that are not of standard geometric shape, such as a forecastle that is faired into a non-rectangular hull form.
+The tonnage of all structures on each level on or above the uppermost complete deck (or shelter deck, if applicable) is calculated separately as follows.
+This method applies to structures that are not of standard geometric shape, such as a forecastle that is faired into a non-rectangular hull form.
+Refer to §69.113(f) for the method of calculating the tonnage of standard geometric shapes.